The Movement

 It’s Origin

-The movement comprises several aspects, ranging from a simple life-affirming agreement to a path of life-change – both for individuals, organisations and community groups.
-Importantly, it is a movement that encourages self-authority and life-affirming resilience - we are not here to dictate what community should look like or how humanity should evolve.
-We exist only to provide life-affirming structures to support individuals and community groups move in whatever way is needed, whilst always ensuring that the continuation of life is safe-guarded.
+Please note that the CFM encourages self-authority and life-affirming resilience – we are not here to dictate the details of what community, or society, should look like.
+We exist only to provide life-affirming structures to support individuals and community groups move in whatever way is needed, whilst always ensuring that the continuation and diversity of life is safe-guarded.

-• A community of like-minded people
+A community of like-minded people

-• A resource for development of both self and society
+A resource for development of both self and society

 So, the CF Movement isn’t just a peaceful collective of individuals and groups who care about our children’s future – it’s also a pragmatic, self-sustaining network aligned only with ensuring that life is respected, and that it continues in all it’s myriad forms.